Let’s make this year different than any before!

 Walnuts — A fascinating aspect of walnuts and their potential health benefits involves their naturally occurring melatonin.
 Melatonin is a widely-active messaging molecule in our nervous system and is critical in the regulation of sleep, daily (circadian) rhythms, light-dark adjustment, and other processes(5).
 If you’re looking for improved sleep and relaxation, grab a handful of walnuts!

-Chamomile — Chamomile is best known for its wonderful calming action and is used to ease chamomile teatension and stress, emotional upset, nervousness, and insomnia (6).
+Chamomile — Chamomile is best known for its wonderful calming action and is used to ease tension and stress, emotional upset, nervousness, and insomnia (6).
 Purchasing dried, organic flowers in bulk is an easy and affordable way to always have chamomile on hand to be utilized as a tea, compress, or a lovely addition to your bath.
 Our local herb store, Red Clover Herbs* has chamomile and lots of other great herbs.
 If you talk to the owner, she can recommend herbs for all kinds of ailments.
 As a bonus, you are supporting a local business.
 (P.S.
 They ship all over and their Harmony Blend is wonderful!)

 Bananas — Bananas are an excellent source of magnesium, an important mineral that relaxes your muscles and activates your parasympathetic nervous system that regulates “rest and digest”.